david-torres/scrapbots/RULES.md

 activate: A powerful effect provided by a component.
 A component can only be activated using a Ready Scrapbot.
 Resolve the card text then put the component into your discard pile.

-center deck: All the cards that are not part of the Starting decks or the Wounds stack form the center deck.
-Cards dealt to the Market are dealt from the center deck.
+main deck: All the cards that are not part of the Starting decks or the Wounds stack form the main deck.
+Cards dealt to the Market are dealt from the main deck.

 component: A component can be discarded to provide energy or scrap or they can be activated on a Ready Scrapbot for a powerful effect.